 The arrival of Elsa Peretti at Tiffany & Co. in 1974 signaled a revolution in the world of jewelry design.
 Her collections of organic, sensual forms seduced the world with their elegant simplicity.
-A masterful artisan, Peretti explored nature with the acumen of a scientist and the vision of a sculptor, though her preferred title is “craftswoman.”
-Peretti said her designs are dictated by common sense.
+A masterful artisan, Peretti explored nature with the acumen of a scientist and the vision of a sculptor, though her preferred title was “craftswoman.”
+Peretti had said her designs were dictated by common sense.
 “For me, good line and good form are timeless.”

 In the early 1980s, her collections for Tiffany were expanded to include china, crystal and sterling silver designs for the home.
-Like her jewelry, these new designs were praised for their fluid shape and tactile quality.
+Like her jewelry, these designs were praised for their fluid shape and tactile quality.
 “Touch is important.
-I get lots of my inspiration from tactile things,” she says.
-They represent a life well-lived, the warmth of a generous host and the idea that beauty and utility should always be as one.
-Her longtime friend, William Chaney, Chairman of the Board of Tiffany & Co. from 1984 to 2003, expressed his view that “Elsa Peretti, through her aesthetic genius and her consistent pursuit of design perfection, earned recognition as the world’s most respected and most successful jewelry designer.”
+I get lots of my inspiration from tactile things,” she said.
+Peretti believed they represented a life well-lived, the warmth of a generous host and the idea that beauty and utility should always be as one.
+Her longtime friend, William Chaney, Chairman of the Board of Tiffany & Co. from 1984 to 2003, expressed his view that “Elsa Peretti, through her aesthetic genius and her consistent pursuit of design perfection, has earned recognition as the world’s most respected and most successful jewelry designer.”

 In 1999, Elsa Peretti celebrated her 25th anniversary with Tiffany & Co.
-In recognition of her remarkable career, Tiffany established the Elsa Peretti Professorship in Jewelry Design at the Fashion Institute of Technology in New York City—the first endowed professorship in the venerated institute’s history.
+In recognition of her remarkable career, Tiffany established the Elsa Peretti Professorship in Jewelry Design at the Fashion Institute of Technology (FIT) in New York City—the first endowed professorship in the venerated institute’s history.
 In 2001, the designer was presented with an honorary Doctor of Fine Arts degree from FIT.
-In further tribute, the Elsa Peretti jewelry case in Tiffany’s Fifth Avenue flagship store was designated a Tiffany landmark.
-Other awards Elsa Peretti received include the 1971 Coty Award for Jewelry, followed by the Rhode Island School of Design President’s Fellow Award in 1981.
+In further tribute, the Elsa Peretti jewelry case at the House’s Fifth Avenue flagship store was designated a Tiffany landmark.
+Peretti received other awards, including the 1971 Coty Award for Jewelry, followed by the Rhode Island School of Design President’s Fellow Award in 1981.
 In 1996, the Council of Fashion Designers of America named her Accessory Designer of the Year.
 Elsa Peretti was also awarded the prestigious Leonardo da Vinci Lifetime Achievement Award for Jewelry and Fashion Design in 2019, which was presented during the Florence Biennale event.

 Elsa Peretti’s designs are available at Tiffany & Co. stores worldwide and are also in the permanent collections of the British Museum in London, The Metropolitan Museum of Art in New York, the Museum of Fine Arts in Boston, Massachusetts and the Museum of Fine Arts in Houston, Texas.